RiiConnect24/Wii-Guide/_pages/en_US/priiloader.md

 ##### Section I - Downloading/Installing

 1. Download the Priiloader installer and LoadPriiloader apps.
-1. Extract both apps to the root of your SD card or USB drive.
+1. Extract both apps to your SD card or USB drive making them each contained in the `apps` folder.

 ##### Section II - Installing Priiloader